chaw/r7rs-libs/INSTALL.md

 In most cases, installation is straightforward:

-Download and unpack these files into a directory, say SCHEME_LIBS.
+Download as a zip file and unpack, or clone the repository, using the 'Clone or Download' button above: the directory containing the files is SCHEME_LIBS.

 Call your implementation with SCHEME_LIBS in its library path.  e.g.